This article explains the several components of OutSystems. It also explains how to set up OutSystems on the cloud or on-premises.

 Before starting the installation of Platform Server, the installation package will validate if all the prerequisites are available on your system.
 The installation will not proceed if any prerequisites are missing.

-Besides installing the prerequisites automatically, the same installation option will make the installer check if it can automatically apply most of the mandatory steps in the Tuning and Security checklist section of the Installation Checklist.
+If you select the 'Perform Tuning' option in the installer, and after checking that the prerequisites are correctly installed, the OutSystems Platform Server installation package will also check if it can automatically apply most of the mandatory steps in the Tuning and Security checklist section of the Installation Checklist.

-This tuning process will change any default values to the recommended values, as described in the referenced section of the Installation Checklist, but it will not make any modifications to user-defined configurations.
+The process will not make any modifications to user-defined configurations; it will only change any default values to the recommended values, as described in the referenced section in the Installation Checklist.

 To perform a fully offline installation you should download some binaries beforehand so that the Platform Server installation package can automatically install most of the prerequisites.